mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 Several groups in the ISO C++ Committee reviewed the "P1935: A C++ Approach to Physical Units" [@P1935R2] proposal in Belfast 2019 and Prague 2020.
 All those groups expressed interest in the potential standardization of such a library and encouraged further work.
-The authors also got a valuable initial feedback that highly influenced the design of the V2 version of the [@MP-UNITS] library.
+The authors also got valuable initial feedback that highly influenced the design of the V2 version of the [@MP-UNITS] library.

-In the following years the library's authors scoped on getting more feedback from the production and design and develop version 2 of the [@MP-UNITS] library that resolves the issues raised by the users and Committee members.
-The features and interfaces of this version seems to be close to be the best what we can get with the current version of the C++ language standard.
+In the following years, the library's authors scoped on getting more feedback from the production and design and developed version 2 of the [@MP-UNITS] library that resolves the issues raised by the users and Committee members.
+The features and interfaces of this version are close to being the best we can get with the current version of the C++ language standard.

-This paper is authored by not only the [@MP-UNITS] library developers but also by the authors of other actively maintained similar libraries on the market as well as other active members of the C++ physical quantities and units community that worked on this subject for many years now.
+This paper is authored by not only the [@MP-UNITS] library developers but also by the authors of other actively maintained similar libraries on the market and other active members of the C++ physical quantities and units community who have worked on this subject for many years.
 We join our forces to say with one voice that we deeply care about standardizing such features as a part of the C++ Standard Library.
-Based on our long and broad experience in the subject we agree and believe that the interfaces that will be provided by us in the upcoming proposals are the best we can get as of today in the C++ language.
+Based on our long and broad experience in the subject, we agree that the interfaces we will provide in the upcoming proposals are the best we can get today in the C++ language.

 # About Authors